Box-Robotics/ros2-ouster-tools/ouster_perf/doc/foxy_perf.md

 # Data Flow Model

-In the document, we are focused on measuring performance inside the [ros2_ouster_driver](https://github.com/SteveMacenski/ros2_ouster_drivers) and the ROS2 software stack.
+In this document, we are focused on measuring performance inside the [ros2_ouster_driver](https://github.com/SteveMacenski/ros2_ouster_drivers) and the ROS2 software stack.
 To that end, our measurement points (unless otherwise specified) follow the data flow model pictured below.